US soldier who fled to North Korea had served 2 months in South Korea prison on assault charge

 At a Pentagon press conference Tuesday, Defense Secretary Lloyd Austin confirmed that the U.S. service member was likely now in North Korean custody.

-“We're closely monitoring and investigating the situation and working to notify the soldier's next of kin,” Austin said, noting he was foremost concerned about the troop's wellbeing.
+“We're closely monitoring and investigating the situation,” Austin said, noting he was foremost concerned about the troop's wellbeing.
 “This will develop in the next several days and hours, and we’ll keep you posted.”

 According to Army spokesman Bryce Dubee, King is a cavalry scout who joined the service in January 2021.
 He was in Korea as part of the 1st Armored Division.